AKSW/docs.ontowiki.net/ontowiki/extensiondevelopment.md

 ---
-layout: page
-title: Extension Development
+title: extensiondevelopment
+tags: [ontowiki]
+sidebar: ontowiki_sidebar
+permalink: /ontowiki_extensiondevelopment/
 ---
 # Extension Development

 This is a starting point for all developers who want to create their own OntoWiki extensions.
 This includes basic PHP and Zend Skills as well as configuration and setup information for a developers PHP engine.